 - Statistics / Weather / Helpful Links

 Looking for Lake Albano cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Sitting on the patio of the restaurant overlooking 472-acre Lake Albano with the week stretching in front of her, she can hardly believe she is finally here celebrating her holiday in the Lazio region of Italy.
 The white wine in her glass is crisp and cold, and the air is perfumed with the sweet tart scent of peaches and strawberries.
 Lake Albano is everything she imagined Italy to be.

 Lake Albano, also known in Italian as Lago Albano and Lago di Castel Gandolfo, is a small volcanic crater lake.
 Known to the Romans as Albanus Lacus, Lake Albano was formed from two overlapping volcanic craters.
 The 2.2 mile long, 1.4 mile wide lake has a maximum depth of 560 feet making it the deepest lake in Lazio province.
 A ridge across the lake rises to 230 feet, evidence of the overlapping craters.
 Lake Albano is fed by underground springs, and ancient records show it overflowing the banks of the crater.
 In the 4th century BC an outlet was constructed to regulate water levels.
 Still functioning to this day, the tunnel travels just under a mile underground.
 Lake Albano is in a seismically active area, and since the 1960’s water levels have dropped almost 13 feet.